WaliHassanKhan/scheduler/README.txt

 	==============================================

-If the user enters text into the search text box and hits the SEARCH button, the appointments area should clear and getAppointments() should be called with text from the search box.
-If the search text box is empty when the SEARCH button is clicked, then ALL of the appointments should appear.
+If the user enters text into the search text box and hits the SEARCH button, the appointments area clears.
+If the search text box is empty when the SEARCH button is clicked, then ALL of the appointments appear.
-This should dynamically refresh the Table DOM, and not refresh the entire page.
+This dynamically refreshes the Table DOM, and does not refresh the entire page.

 	==============================================
 	=